-Mike Kessler was covering a demonstration in Berkeley, California, when a group of protesters stole his camera and phone and attempted to break them.
+Mike Kessler was covering a demonstration on Aug.
+27, 2017, in Berkeley, California, when a group of protesters stole his camera and phone and attempted to break them.
 His phone was not damaged, but his camera was completely destroyed.

 In an essay for The New Republic, Kessler described what happened: